phouse512/blog/_posts/2017-06-25-golang-python-job-processor.markdown

 jobs at once.
 A naive approach might be to use a goroutine and spawn a new goroutine for each incoming request.
-The problem with that approach is that some of the Python computing tasks are pretty CPU intensive, and spawning an unbounded number of these will bring these grinding to a halt pretty fast.
+The problem with that approach is that some of the Python computing tasks are pretty CPU intensive, and spawning an unbounded number of these will bring our server grinding to a halt pretty fast.
 We went with a fixed size worker pool that makes heavy use of Go channels.

 As tasks come in via HTTP requests, they get put on the job queue where they